flavienbwk/ToDevOps/README.md

     # Configure ArgoCD for our repository
     ansible-playbook -i inventories/scaleway.ini ./playbooks/setup-continuous-deployment.yml -t configure-argocd-repo --extra-vars @./vars/scaleway.yml --extra-vars "gitlab_user=root"
     ```

-## Why this repo ?

-As I trust DevOps for being able to deeply transform small or big organizations in order to deliver quickly and more reliably, I am currently (2022) transitionning from pure software to DevOps engineering.
-This repository compiles my current knowledge on which and how DevOps technologies can be deployed to allow an IT team to work efficiently.

 ## Found this repo useful ?